filsch/hypertension_prediction_models_hunt_study/risk_model_markdown.md

 #### Data

-We include some example data to illustrate the input data required for the different models.
-All possible variable types and levels are represented.
-See \[main article\] for information on variables and how they were recorded and constructed.
+We include some example data to illustrate the input data for the different models.
+All variables and levels are represented.
+See \[ref to preprint\] for information on variables and how they were recorded and constructed.
 Note that the example data is not real data and is only included to demonstrate how the resources in this repository may be used.

 ``` r
 load("example_data.rds")
 ```

-The variables needed as input to the XGBoost, Random Forest and Elastic regression models:
+##### Table 1: Variables needed as input to the XGBoost, Random Forest and Elastic regression models:

 | Variable      | Type           | Levels                                                          |
 |---------------|----------------|-----------------------------------------------------------------|